crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 Before start trying to formally explain why Crossbeam is correct, it may be worth waiting for the underlying C11 memory model to be stabilized.
 The model has greatly been clarified and improved in the last decades, but it is still subject to change a lot.
-However, the fragment of the model on which Crossbeam relies is quite solid so that it is worth reasoning Crossbeam on the current [state-of-art concurrency semantics][promising].
+However, the fragment of the model on which Crossbeam relies is quite solid so that it is worth reasoning Crossbeam on [the state-of-art model for C11 concurrency][promising].

 ## Ensuring correctness by testing